 Mr Ebrard has promised that Mexico will accept more immigrants returning to wait for their US asylum cases and provide work permits, education and medical services when they stay in the country.
 In return, the United States will accelerate its investment and development plans into Central America and southern Mexico, with a financial aid program amounting to US$5.8 billion announced at the end of last year.
-“If we have success with the measures we’re taking, there’s no reason to think that the numbers [of migrants arriving at the border] will continue as they have been,” Mr Ebrard said.
+“If we have success with the measures we’re taking, there’s no reason to think that the numbers will continue as they have been,” Mr Ebrard said.
 President Trump has not directly cancel the tax increase plan but suspended the plan indefinitely.

 The impact of this tariff negotiation

 Once the tariff plans have been announced, the repercussions have not only hurt both parties but also affected the world economy as a whole and has led to significant fluctuation in the global financial markets.
 Companies such as: Mazda; Nissan and Honda that have a business connection between these countries, have been negatively affected.
 Moreover, it has also influenced the Nikkei 225 index.
 It is highly possible that the US-Mexico tariff would impact the trading relationship between the US and Japan.